Last reviewed on by

 Some people think this newer term helps minimize stigma around these illnesses; it’s less harsh to talk about an infection as opposed to a disease.
 However, many people still don’t know what STI refers to.

-At The STD Project, we use the term STD most often because people are more familiar with it.
-Some posts and pages will also contain a lot of the term STI because we are trying to make sure the people searching for information about STIs are also able to find The STD Project.
+At The STI Project, we use the term STD most often because people are more familiar with it.
+Some posts and pages will also contain a lot of the term STI because we are trying to make sure the people searching for information about STIs are also able to find The STI Project.

 Think you might have an STD?